covcom/304CEM/02 Objects and Functions/README.md

 In JavaScript every function is actually a [function object](https://goo.gl/jjyhZM).
 Because of this we can use the [new operator](https://goo.gl/gKwCCH) to create instances of them.

+There is a slide deck https://goo.gl/w3jZ3t to accompay this worksheet.
+Make sure you are familiar with its contents before proceeding.

 Open the `coffee/` directory and locate the `coffee.js` file.
 Lets understand how it works.

 1. The `coffee.js` file contains a module that exports a single _function object_.
 Notice that we can't use an [arrow function](https://goo.gl/B3UgyF) for this because it does not bind its own `this` value.